MoHoushmand/investor-jb/.clinerules/jb-rules.md

 - Store custom CSS in `_static/custom.css` (or a similar named file) and ensure it's loaded via `_config.yml`.
 - Minimize custom JavaScript unless necessary.

+## 11. General Markdown Best Practices
+- Strive for clarity and consistency in formatting across all documents.
+- Use semantic line breaks where appropriate to improve diff readability.
+- Keep lines to a reasonable length (e.g., 80-120 characters) where possible, unless it breaks tables or code blocks.